-The Covid-19 pandemic has changed the fabric of our lives in unexpected ways.
-With little warning, we’ve found ourselves shut off from our former lives, which means that, this winter, going to the gym and our local pub are out, but baking and books are in.
+Covid-19 has changed the fabric of our lives in unexpected ways.
+In 2020 we found ourselves shut off from our former lives, which meant that, suddenly, going to the gym and our local pub were out but baking and books were in.

-The challenge for independent Sydney bookshops, like Better Read Than Dead in Newtown, is how to overcome the unprecedented logistical challenge of a nationwide quarantine at the same time as trying to meet the increased demand for more books.
+The challenge for independent Sydney bookshops, like Newtown’s Better Read Than Dead, is how to overcome the logistical challenges of a pandemic at the same time as trying to meet the increased demand for books.

 “The crisis has forced us to consider how we can make our existing website and social-media platforms more accessible and capable of withstanding a larger volume of traffic,” says Emma Cross, assistant manager at Better Read Than Dead.
 “The situation has also led to an enormous outpouring of support and love from our community in Newtown and beyond.
 Customers will often include messages of support with their web orders and have been so generous with the number of books they purchase.”

-The King Street bookstore, now open each day from 11am to 6pm, is taking social distancing seriously, says Cross.
+The King Street bookstore is taking social distancing seriously, says Cross.
 “We are disinfecting our store computers, Eftpos terminals and store surfaces several times a day.
-In store, customers are urged to stand 1.5-metres apart from each other by standing on the yellow crosses on the floor.
-We are also restricting the number of customers in the store to seven at a time.
+In store, customers are urged to stand 1.5-metres apart by standing on the yellow crosses on the floor.
+We’re also restricting the number of customers in the store.
 We are very appreciative of the patience of our customers who are happy to wait outside for their turn.”

 A “virtual bookseller” service recommends books to readers based on their mood.
 You might be chasing some comic relief in the form of a light read, or some prescient escapism via dystopian fiction.
 “Customers are encouraged to share their #brtdisoreads with us using this hashtag – we love reposting customer photos to our feed or stories,” says Cross.

 “Customers are certainly gravitating towards the large fictional universes of authors such as Hilary Mantel.
 As expected, dystopic fiction is also enjoying a boom, with great new local releases such as Laura Jean McKay’s The Animals in That Country,” says Cross.
-“Many of our customers are enjoying the extended time indoors to escape reality but they are also keen on tackling their bucket list of authors and indulging in a nice hardback which looks good on their bookshelf.”
+“Many of our customers are enjoying the extended time indoors to escape reality, but they’re also keen on tackling their bucket list of authors and indulging in a nice hardback which looks good on their bookshelf.”

 Cross shares six picks that cater to all literary tastes: